 Cartagena is (just 63 miles (102 km.) from Barranquilla.
 Santa Marta is even closer – 43 miles (70 km.).
 From Santa Marta it’s just a two hour bus ride to Barranquilla.

 Get to the station early in the morning as the buses fill up with people from Santa Marta on their way to Carnival.
 The last returning buses leave around 8 p.m.

 When the music’s over…

 Barranquilla returns to being a gritty, port town.
-A place most Colombians come from and not go to.
+A place most Colombians don’t visit on their vacations.
 But the locals are proud of their city’s intense personality which is always on display and overflows during Carnival.